leejones/toolbox/docs/Screen-Wake-Lock.md

 # Screen Wake Lock

-Screen Wake Lock is a browser feature that allows websites to prevent a devices screen from turning off.
+Screen Wake Lock is a browser feature that allows websites to prevent a device's screen from turning off.
+This can be useful for cases like when you have a cooking recipe open on your phone and don't want the screen to dim or turn off.

 References: